meRveet/meRveet/README.md

 # Welcome my Github Page!
 (A work in progress)

 ## 👋 Hi, I’m Mervin!
-Over the last two years, I have grown interest in Data Analytics and started exploring into the fuctions of Data Science and how it works.
+Over the last two years, I have grown interest in Data Analytics and started exploring into the functions of Data Science and how it works.
 Eventually, I took on courses on Coursera by John Hopkins and found myself enjoying it very much!
-I am trained as a nutrionist and social worker by professional.
-During the course of my work, I find myself looknig a lot into areas that related between public health and social work.
-Currently, I'm looking to further enhance my skills in Data Science and at the same time picking up knowledge in Machine Learnign and Deep Learning.
+I am trained as a nutritionist and social worker by professional.
+During my work, I find myself looking a lot into areas that related between public health and social work.
+Currently, I'm looking to further enhance my skills in Data Science and at the same time picking up knowledge in Machine Learning and Deep Learning.
+Some of the mini projects that I have done can be found in over at these two repositories, (RProjects)[ https://github.com/meRveet/RProjects] and (pythonprojects) [https://github.com/meRveet/pythonprojects].

+* Some of these are ongoing projects that I do to keep myself engaged and not lose the knowledge gained from the courses.
+At the same time, applying the skills to real world applications.
+They are definitely not the perfect analysis conduct but I looking forward to keep improving my analytical skills overtime.

 ## Things I Do Out of Work
 ☕️ | Drinking coffee!
 Over the course of eight years, I've picked up the science of making great coffee.
 Currently, I brew and roast my own coffee from bean to cup. <br><br>